Home › Blog › Customer Onboarding: Steps, Examples, and Best Practices

 4. Measure the Success

-• How much time customers took to fully onboard
+• The amount of time customers took to fully onboard

 • The product features and functions that caused frustration